 This course presents accounting as a system for producing information to use internally in managing a business.
 Planning, controlling, and evaluating the performance of the separate components of a business are emphasized through the identification, accumulation, and interpretation of data.
 Identification and measurement of the costs of producing goods and services are analyzed, and means of controlling these costs are studied.
 Decision models used in making short- and long-term business decisions are included in the course of study.

-Credit: 4 hours - Four lecture hours per week.
 Prerequisite(s): Financial Accounting-ACC 111

 ACC 121 PAYROLL ACCOUNTING